putaindecode/putaindecode.io/content/en/articles/js/flow/index.md

 }
 ```

-We can check types at runtime to find possible bugs in a drastic way, still doesn't protect us from that one issue that will break our app.
+We can check types at runtime to find possible bugs in a drastic way, but that still doesn't protect us from that one issue that will break our app.

 ### Acting like it's no biggie